 - basic work experience activities

 The location of Norfolk Lodge enables frequent trips into Horsham to gain experience in social situations and provide participation in mainstream leisure pursuits.
-Transport is provided to enable the service users to participate in local events and enjoy visits to the coast and the superb countryside around Horsham.
+Transport is provided to enable the people we support to participate in local events and enjoy visits to the coast and the superb countryside around Horsham.

-Every effort is made to enable service users to keep in touch with relatives and friends and volunteer befriending schemes and lay advocacy is encouraged.
+Every effort is made to enable people to keep in touch with relatives and friends.
+Volunteer befriending schemes and advocacy are encouraged.

-All staff undertake an induction programme of instruction when joining Sussex Health Care.
-In addition a system of supervision and support for care staff enables them to gain experience and increase their skills.
-Extensive in-house training is provided by the Sussex Health Care training team and QCF courses are undertaken in conjunction with local colleges.
+All staff undertake an induction programme of instruction when joining SHC.
+In addition, a system of supervision and support for care staff enables them to gain experience and increase their skills.
+Extensive in-house training is provided by the SHC Training Academy, and QCF courses are undertaken in conjunction with local colleges.